What Automated Customer Service Means [and How to Make it Real]

 Tip 3: Automate feedback collection

 It’s impossible to ignore clients’ thoughts because it’s directly connected to customer satisfaction.
-You can gather feedback without manual intervention by a variety of methods:
+You can gather customer feedback without manual intervention by a variety of methods:

 3.1.
 Send chat rating surveys